 I became obsessed with thinking about the things I could still do, and was determined to focus on the positives in life.
 These were feelings I never really had prior to that moment, but they have never ever left me since.
 Within a year, I was walking again, now with crutches (which I’ve had ever since) — but I’ve been told often I would probably not have gotten that far if it wasn’t for staying positive and believing I would walk again.

 Had the accident never happened, I’m absolutely certain I would still be in L.A., working a dull job, with a dull life, and just… “existing.”
-But since my accident, a domino series of events got triggered that has led to some interesting life events: First., someone approached me on the street (specifically because I had crutches) because he was wiring a script with a disabled character.
+But since my accident, a domino series of events got triggered that has led to some interesting life events: First, someone approached me on the street (specifically because I had crutches) because he was wiring a script with a disabled character.
 I befriended this person who then took me to a party in Hollywood where I met someone who ended up becoming my first long-term boyfriend (of almost a decade).
 This person (now my ex, but who is still like family) was offered a film job in NYC (my dream city) and asked if I would follow him there.
 I said “Of course!”

 My ex’s career really took off, and suddenly I found myself traveling the world, and attending events like the Academy Awards and Golden Globes.
 My ex had a strong work ethic that made ME super motivated too.
 I soon ended up owning my own business, something I never dreamed would ever happen, or that I thought I could even be capable of doing before.
 And living in NYC meant I could finally pursue my “dream job” at DC Comics which I did for over a decade.
-Then there’s all the traveling I did (with my ex, and then myself), which I was too afraid to do before.
+Then there’s all the traveling I did (first with my ex, and then by myself, which I was too afraid to do before).
 One of those trips, after my ex and I broke up, led me to Spain — where I met Sion, who is now my husband.
 We’ve had a ton of amazing adventures together since.
 And now (after living 20 years in NYC, the last 10 with Sion), I’ve been living in Barcelona for the last 6 years.
 I’ve always wanted to try living in Europe.
 And now I’m working another dream job… in boardgames!

 When I look back at my life since my accident, it’s a bit crazy, and something I never would have dreamed would be possible for the sad Anton who was living in a city he hated and felt absolutely hopeless in.